tiagomelo/tiagomelo.github.io/docs/_posts/2022-12-26-golang-dockerized-grpc-service-using-tls-tiago-melo.markdown

 ---
 ![Golang: a dockerized gRPC service using TLS](/assets/images/2022-12-26-925d49c0-a2c7-4140-844c-50bb5d97c758/2022-12-26-banner.jpeg)

-# Golang: a dockerized gRPC service using TLS

 In a [previous article](https://www.linkedin.com/pulse/go-dockerized-grpc-server-example-tiago-melo/?trk=article-ssr-frontend-pulse_little-text-block) we saw how to write and run a [gRPC](https://grpc.io/?trk=article-ssr-frontend-pulse_little-text-block) service with [Docker](https://www.docker.com/?trk=article-ssr-frontend-pulse_little-text-block).
 Now it is time to make it secure with [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security?trk=article-ssr-frontend-pulse_little-text-block).

 ## TLS